-Examinations: During the course of the semester there will be three unit examinations, six short quizzes (or equivalent), and a combinatoin unit/final exam.
+Examinations: During the course of the semester there will be three unit examinations and six short quizzes/assignments.
 A Scantron Answer Form (882-E green) will be required for each exam.
-The unit examinations will be administered on (or about) the following dates: 25 Sept, 23 Oct, 20 Nov, and 11 Dec.
+The unit examinations will be administered on (or about) the following dates: TBD.
 The quizzes will occur at random.